 August 29th – I was asking for a PHP web developer recommendation not to sound all tech-savvy, but because we hired a random person from a freelance platform who ended up charging us hundreds of dollars while simultaneously breaking our site.
-Literally, the site broke…and we couldn’t get our money back.
-(Luckily, that post on Facebook put me in touch with someone who fixed it….but, of course, only after paying more money).
+The site broke for a day or so and we couldn’t get our money back.
+Luckily, that post on Facebook put me in touch with someone who fixed it….but, of course, only after paying more money.

 September 28th – I had the best time with Emily at that Color Run in DC.
 But in addition to running the race, I was spending time in DC to see how I liked the city since I might be saying goodbye to my life in NY.